What to do when your financially unstable husband doesn’t care about paying bills and debts or saving money?

 Financially unstable husband is not only the one that doesn’t work or doesn’t earn enough money.

 It’s mostly the husband that doesn’t care about improving the situation.
-Every family could struggle with the money at some point in the marriage.

 It’s about the constant pattern of denial to take responsibility for providing an income that will make everyone’s life easier and happier.